Decaying warm dark matter revisited: Parameter constraints

 Table~\ref{tab:comp} provides the same statistics but for a fixed Planck+BAO dataset and for the DWDM model as well as its two limiting models, the decaying cold dark matter and pure, invisible radiation $\Delta N_\text{eff}$.
 As mentioned, the $H_0$\textendash mass contour in figure~\ref{fig_hubble_contours} indicates that the mass and Hubble constant are largely uncorrelated.
 Since the mass is the parameter that interpolates the DWDM model between its limits, one therefore expects the DCDM and $\Delta N_\text{eff}$ models to predict similar values for $H_0$, and indeed, as can be seen from the results in the table, this is what we find.
-Furthermore, since the best-fit point for DWDM lies in the $\Delta N_\text{eff}$ limit, the minimum $\chi^2$ values are similar.
+Furthermore, since the best-fit points found for the three models lie in the $\Lambda$CDM limit, the minimum $\chi^2$ values are identical up to uncertainties.

 To assess the impact of the DWDM model on the $S_8$ tension, figure~\ref{fig_sigma} illustrates the $(\Omega_m, \sigma_8)$ posteriors of the DWDM model and its two limiting models as well as the $\Lambda$CDM model and that obtained from the recent year 3 data release of the Dark Energy Survey (DES) collaboration~\cite{DES}.
 It is seen that the $\Lambda$CDM, DWDM, DCDM and $\Delta N_\text{eff}$ models share a lower bound on $\sigma_8$, corresponding to the $\Lambda$CDM limit, and the three latter models all admit larger upper bounds on $\sigma_8$.
 Contrary to several of the best proposed solutions to the $H_0$ tension, we do not expect the DWDM model and its limits to worsen the tension in $\sigma_8$ appreciably.